 What will happen during my child's visit to your school?

-The visit will last 2 hours (10 AM to 12 PM).
+The visit will last between 1 and 2 hours.
 Upon arrival, the child will be taken to the classroom that is best suited to his or her age.
-While the child gets comfortable in the classroom, the child's parents will meet with the director of the school.
-The director will ask the child's parents to describe the behavioral, developmental, and academic challenges that have led them to seek out the services of Jane Justin School.
-The director will then describe how Jane Justin School operates and give the parents the opportunity to ask questions.
-The director will then tour the parents through the entire school.
-At the end of the tour, the director will leave the parents in the waiting room so that she may return to the classroom and assist the teacher in gathering information for the school admissions committee.
+While the child gets comfortable in the classroom, the child’s parents will meet with the Admissions Coordinator, and maybe also the Assistant Principals and Headmaster, of the school.
+The Admissions Coordinator will ask the child’s parents to describe the behavioral, developmental, and academic challenges that have led them to seek out the services of the Jane Justin School.
+The Admissions Coordinator will then describe how the Jane Justin School operates and give the parents the opportunity to ask questions.
+The Admissions Coordinator will then tour the parents through the entire school.
+At the end of the tour, the Admissions Coordinator will leave the parents in the waiting room so that she may return to the classroom and assist the teacher in gathering information for the school admissions committee.